Senate confirms chairman of joint chiefs as GOP senator still blocking hundreds of military nominees

 But Senate Majority Leader Chuck Schumer, D-N.Y., reversed course on Wednesday and moved to force votes on Brown, George and Smith.

-Tuberville did not object to the confirmation votes, saying he would maintain his holds but is fine with bringing up nominations individually for roll call votes.
+Tuberville did not object to the confirmation votes, saying he will maintain his holds but is fine with bringing up nominations individually for roll call votes.

 White House national security spokesman John Kirby said that Brown’s confirmation, along with expected votes on Smith and George, is positive news.
 But “we should have never been in this position,” he said.